Television news in the United States: Post Jennings, Rather, Brokaw era

 On May 29, 2006, ABC named Charles Gibson as sole anchor of ABC World News Tonight.
 Two months later, ABC renamed the program World News with Charles Gibson.
 In February 2007, the program achieved the number one spot in the Nielsen ratings for nightly news broadcasts, overtaking NBC Nightly News.
 This was ABC's first victory since the week Peter Jennings died in August 2005, and the first time since 1996.
 NBC Nightly News subsequently reclaimed the lead and currently maintains a steady lead over the other programs.
 On September 2, 2009, ABC announced that Mr. Gibson would retire from broadcasting at the end of 2009, and then be succeeded by Diane Sawyer.
 Sawyer in turn would leave the broadcast in 2014, and was replaced by David Muir.

 At CBS, Bob Schieffer took over the anchor chair at CBS Evening News on an interim basis.
 In an effort by CBS to reach a younger audience, Todays Katie Couric was made the new anchorperson.
 She is the first solo female anchor of a broadcast network's flagship evening newscast.
 She stepped down in 2011 and was replaced by Scott Pelley.
 In 2017, it was abruptly announced that Scott Pelley would be leaving CBS Evening News.
 Anthony Mason acted as interim anchor until Jeff Glor was announced as the new anchor and took over on December 4, 2017.
 Glor would leave the CBS Evening News in May 2019, with Norah O'Donnell succeeding him as anchor in July of that year.
+O'Donnell would later leave the CBS Evening News in January 2025, with John Dickerson and Maurice DuBois taking over the anchor role that same month, with CBS retooling the broadcast to move closer to a news magazine format.

 Scandal enveloped NBC's Brian Williams after controversy over his accounts from the Iraq War and Hurricane Katrina, causing NBC to suspend Williams for six months starting February 2015.
 Lester Holt was named the broadcast's interim anchor, and in June of that year, would become the permanent anchor for the NBC Nightly News; Holt is the first African-American to be named as the sole weeknight anchor of a major network news broadcast.
+Holt would step away from the NBC Nightly News in May 2025, being replaced by Tom Llamas at the beginning of the next month.